telescopeѲptics.net

 ƒ

-Image formed by a telescope, as seen through the eyepiece.
-Since
+Image formed by a telescope lens objective, as seen through the

 in-phase points of

-the incoming axial wavefront W are retarded the most in the
+the incident axial wavefront W are retarded the most in the

 center of the lens objective L (for simplicity, both

-at its edges.
-Properly made lens objective will re-shape the flat
+and the least at its edges.
+Properly made lens objective will

 (W') after exiting the lens.
 That is a goal for off-axis